Magnuww/bachelor_detection_pipeline/README.md

 achieving results quick and fast.

 ## Directory structure of repository
-This repository has 4 main directories: classifiers, dataset_utils, multiple_feat_shapes
+This repository has 4 main directories: classifiers, dataset_utils, multiple_feature_shapes
 and morph_utils